flyteorg/flyte/docs/concepts/admin.rst

   - domain
   - name
   - phase (you must use the upper-cased string name, for example: ``RUNNING``)
-     - Phases are defined in :std:ref:`workflowexecution.phase <protos/docs/core/core:workflowexecution.phase>`.
+     - Phases are defined in :std:ref:`workflowexecution.phase <ref_flyteidl.core.WorkflowExecution.Phase>`.
   - execution_created_at
   - execution_updated_at
   - duration (in seconds)
   - mode (you must use the integer enum, for example: 1)
-     - Modes are defined :std:ref:`execution.proto <protos/docs/admin/admin:executionmetadata.executionmode>`.
+     - Modes are defined :std:ref:`execution.proto <ref_flyteidl.admin.ExecutionMetadata.ExecutionMode>`.

 - ListNodeExecutions

   - node_id
   - retry_attempt
   - phase (you must use the upper-cased string name, for example: ``QUEUED``)
-     - Phases are defined in :std:ref:`nodeexecution.phase <protos/docs/core/core:nodeexecution.phase>`.
+     - Phases are defined in :std:ref:`nodeexecution.phase <ref_flyteidl.core.NodeExecution.Phase>`.
   - started_at
   - node_execution_created_at
   - node_execution_updated_at